-2.1 All members of staff of the University, and others authorised for the purpose, may issue reasonable instructions to students in the interests of good order, health and safety and the prevention of misconduct.
+- 5.1 All members of University staff, and others authorised for the purpose, may issue reasonable instructions to students in the interests of good order, health and safety and the prevention of misconduct.
 These may include requiring any student to withdraw from any room or area or to cease to take part in any activity.
-A student who refuses to comply with such instructions will be liable to disciplinary action in accordance with the formal procedures set out below.
-It is open to a student who believes that such instructions have been issued unfairly to initiate action under the Student Complaints Procedure (see Part E of these Regulations).
+A student who refuses to comply with such instructions will be liable to disciplinary action in accordance with the formal procedures.
+It is open to a student who believes that such instructions have been issued unfairly to initiate action under the Student Complaints Procedure (Part E of these Regulations). - 5.2 Informal action may also take the form of mediation (with the consent of all parties) where it is felt that mediation may repair relationships between students or between students and staff.
+This action can be facilitated through the Student Support Centre.